caring for your candle

 Make sure that the first burn is a good couple of hours and that the wax melts to the edge of the container, this usually takes around 1 to 2 hours so it's best to light the candle when you have time to do this.
 Candle wax has a memory and if you don’t allow your candle to burn to the container edge on the first burn, on every subsequent burn the melted wax pool will ‘tunnel’ down the wick rather than burn evenly out to the container edge.
 If this happens, the wick can eventually drown in the wax and won't stay lit.

-Tip No. 3 - Don't burn your candles for too long
+Tip No. 3 - Don't burn your candle for too long

 Tip No. 4 - Always trim your wick